LucasBarretto86/LearningJS/LearningExpressJS/src/expressBlogExample/README.md

 ```

-> Notice the form `action` property, that's the route that will handle the post creation itself, notice that we say on the `method` what kind of request it will be
+> **Notice:** the form `action` property, that's the route that will handle the post creation itself, notice that we say on the `method` what kind of request it will be

 ## Adjusting and improve views with partials